stanislawbartkowski/MyBench/README.md

 # Run test suite
 > ./runtest.sh<br>

 Executes all tests specified in the *TESTLIST* variable in *conf/custom.rc* source file.
+If the *TESTLIST* variable is commented out, all tests are executed.